Essay guidelines

 Omniscient narrator tends to know everything about events, characters, and settings (like a God's perspective).Structure

-The structure of the source text is also important when we analyze different types of literary works.
-There are extreme differences:
+The structure of the source text is also important when analyzing different types of literary works.
+There are quite different type of literary texts as shown below.

 - Cantos, lines, and stanzas are used in poems.